Logo for the Vineyard Church of the Peninsula

 Turn into the driveway at the clock tower off of Thimble Shoals Blvd, then enter the parking lot on the left, around the back of the building.
 We have a small sign on the door where you enter in.

-If you are interested in joining us on Sunday mornings at 10 am on Zoom, please send us an email and we will send you the link.
+If you prefer to join us on Zoom, please send us an email and we will send you the link.

 A Note From Pastor Don